-The honest case for a Cuba tour… Any tour, especially our tours are not necessarily relaxing, they are very much interactive, busy, and full of different experiences.
-We at Havana Music Tours do allow for free time to explore within your itinerary.
+The honest case for a Cuba tour is that any Tour, especially ours, is not necessarily relaxing; they are very interactive, busy, and full of different experiences.
+We at Havana Music Tours allow free time to explore within your itinerary.